abfouts/ece508_final_project/README.md

 graphical user interface.

 ## Used Packages
-tkinter
+tk
 matplotlib
 pandas
 path
 os

 # Usage
-py / python / python3 gui.py will be used to run the application
+"{python executable} gui.py" will be used to run the application

 ## File Structure